 If you elect to opt out of automatic enrollment within the first 30 days of your employment, you can request a refund of any contributions made to your account within that period.
 If you do not opt out or request a refund within the first 30 days of your employment, you cannot receive a refund.
 Refunds will be adjusted for any earnings or losses at market value.
 Any amounts refunded to you within this 30-day period are taxable to you in the year in which such amounts are distributed to you.
 Any funds remaining in the Plan after the 30-day opt-out period will be subject to the plan’s normal distribution rules.
 To request a refund of contributions, please contact the DCHR Benefits and Retirement Administration at [email protected] or 202.442.7627.
 You may also contact ICMA-RC at 1.800.669.7400.

 - Frequently Asked Questions

 There are no age or length of service requirements.
 You are eligible to participate if you are a District employee who is:

 - In an agency under the personnel authority of the Mayor.

 - In a subordinate agency as defined in the Comprehensive Merit Personnel Act of 1978.

 - If approved by the Mayor, an agency not under the personnel authority of the Mayor or an independent agency.

 You make contributions to the Plan by agreeing to defer a dollar amount of your salary.
 Your deferrals are made on a pre-tax basis, and all earnings are tax deferred until benefits are distributed to you.
 The District does not make any contributions to this plan.
-For 2019, you can contribute up to $19,000 annually, up to $25,000 if you are age 50 or over, or up to $38,000 if you qualify for pre-retirement catch-up contributions.

 You may increase or decrease your contribution amount at any time.
 Your change will generally be effective two pay periods after the payroll office receives your contribution change request in good order.